OliverStone01/Security-lab/setup/vm-shared-folder.md

 -----

-### Setting up the shared folder in the VM:
+### MANUAL METHOD for setting up the shared folder in the VM:

 1. Boot your VM and login.
 2. Once your logged in, Open a terminal.
 3. In your terminal, run these commands:
 ```
 # First command (Creates a folder called "Share" in the /mnt directory)
 $ sudo mkdir -p /mnt/share
 ```
 > The reason we use the `/mnt` directory is because in Linux, this is the location for temporary or manually mounted filesystems.
 We will later create a shortcut to this folder which you can place on your VM's desktop for easy access.
 >
-> You do not have to call the folder `share`, edit as you wish.
+> This command only needs to be run once to create the **share folder**.
+Once this folder has been created, you **do not need to run this command next time** you want to connect to the shared directory.

 ```
 # Second command (Mounts the share folder)
 $ sudo mount -t 9p -o trans=virtio share /mnt/share
 ```
+> This is the command you will need to run each time you start your VM if you continue with the manual method.
 -----

 ### Checking the connection: